What Is a Concrete Core Test?

 - Using capping is to ensure that the compressive load is applied evenly for each and every strength test.

 - The strength of the cap should be such that the ends cap should not fail or fracture when the specimen is being tested.

-- The end of cylindrical specimen that is not plane within 0.05 mm shall be capped.
+- The end of the cylindrical specimen that is not plane within 0.05 mm shall be capped.

-- The material of capping is having greater compressive strength as compare to concrete core in cutter.
+- The material of capping is having greater compressive strength as compared to the concrete core in the cutter.

 Report of Core rest